Joel Russ, President

 Bob had a thorough introduction to the DRA in the 2013 Midcoast Stewards program, and has been an enthusiastic volunteer ever since.
 He enjoys working with the Trail Tamers to maintain the pathways through the many preserves, and is steward of the Tracy Shore preserve.
-Other volunteer work with the DRA has included counting horseshoe crabs, sampling water quality in the estuary, and manning the grill at various DRA functions.
+Other volunteer work with Coastal Rivers has included counting horseshoe crabs, sampling water quality in the estuary, and manning the grill at various Coastal Rivers functions.
 He is also active with Damariscotta Mills Fish Ladder Restoration and the Damariscotta Lake Watershed Association.

 Professionally, his career as a Data Base Architect allows him to work from his home office as a consultant for a variety of clients throughout the country.
 He holds a BS in Computer Science from Rutgers, and an MBA in Management from Fairleigh Dickinson.